necrose99/frabjous/README.md

 ## Tip Jar
 Bitcoin donations are welcome: **`18RsspfceUbXEqgzx29DuZYafZVDgM4F4g`**

-## Requests and Issues
+## Requests
 Yes, I do accept requests for new packages, but I do not promise to deliver, especially if the complexity of the package are far cry from my knowledge level.
-Bugs should always be filed in [github issues site](https://github.com/csmk/frabjous/issues).

 ## Contributing
-Contributions are welcome.
-Fork and create a pull request.
+If you find any bugs, please report them!
+I am also happy to accept pull requests from anyone.

+You can use the [GitHub issue tracker](https://github.com/csmk/frabjous/issues) to report bugs, ask questions or suggest new features.